singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 136
 137     /* Adjust index to be within the range of 0 -> length - 1. */
 138     private int adjustIndex(int index) {
 139         /* Java's mod operator can return neg values.
-For example, (-11% 5) l 140          * return -1, not 4.
-We actually want the value to be 4 (since re 141          * around the index). */
+For example, (-11 % 5) will
+140          * return -1, not 4.
+We actually want the value to be 4 (since we're wrapping 141          * around the index). */
 142         int max = values.length;
 143         return ((index % max) + max) % max;